LyleScott/Fail2BanLocations/README.md

 ----

 I really don't plan to do too much more, unless I hear any interest otherwise.
-This was really just for run to see where folks were coming from that were in my logs.
+This was really just for fun to see where folks were coming from that were in my logs.
 I'll probably use the library in many other ways, anyways.

 I do plan to finish a few things soon, though: